2023 NEC Kitchen Island Outlet Requirements Explained

 Permitted Receptacle Mounting and Placement on Islands

-The practical aspects of wiring a kitchen island receptacle are detailed in NEC 406.5(E) and 210.52(C)(3).
-Proper receptacle mounting on islands is crucial for both safety and passing an electrical inspection kitchen island review.
+The practical requirements for wiring a kitchen island receptacle are addressed by the countertop and receptacle installation provisions (for example, see NEC Article 210 and the receptacle construction/installation rules in Article 406).
+Proper receptacle mounting on islands is important both for safety and for passing an electrical inspection kitchen island review.
 Key kitchen receptacle placement rules include:

 Preparing for Electrical Inspection: Best Practices

-To ensure your kitchen island installation passes inspection without issues, adhere to these key points:
+To help ensure your island installation passes inspection:

-- Use Tamper-Resistant (TR) Receptacles: All nonlocking-type 15- and 20-ampere, 125-volt receptacles in dwelling units are required to be tamper-resistant per NEC 406.12(A).
-This is a crucial safety feature in homes.
-For a full refresher, it’s worth reviewing what are the 2023 NEC requirements for tamper-resistant receptacles.
+- Use Tamper-Resistant (TR) Receptacles: All nonlocking-type 15‑ and 20‑ampere, 125‑volt receptacles in dwelling units are required to be tamper-resistant per NEC 406.12(A).
+For a refresher, see what are the 2023 NEC requirements for tamper-resistant receptacles.

 Primary Sources

 The information presented is based on the 2023 National Electrical Code®.
-For official text and interpretations, always refer to the source documentation provided by the National Fire Protection Association (NFPA) at NFPA.org.
+For official text and interpretations, always refer to the source documentation and AHJ guidance available from the NFPA at NFPA.org.

 Frequently Asked Questions (FAQ)